-CONTACTS IN ASSESSMENTS WITH ALLEGATIONS OF DOMESTIC VIOLENCE Separate interviews must be conducted with the non-offending parent/adult victim and alleged perpetrator of domestic violence.
-The non-offending parent/adult victim must never be placed in danger by having to be interviewed, develop safety plans, or meet with the perpetrator of violence against him or her.
+CONTACTS IN ASSESSMENTS WITH ALLEGATIONS OF DOMESTIC VIOLENCE/INTERPERSONAL VIOLENCE

+Separate interviews must be conducted with the non-offending parent/adult victim and alleged perpetrator of Domestic Violence/Interpersonal violence (DV).
+The non-offending parent/adult victim must never be placed in danger by having to be interviewed, develop safety plans, or meet with the alleged perpetrator of violence against them.

-Information obtained from the non-offending parent/adult victim or children that may jeopardize the safety of the child or the non-offending parent/adult victim must not be shared, with the alleged perpetrator of domestic violence.
-Information shared, including information that may seem inconsequential, such as information about the non-offending/adult victim's whereabouts and/or schedule if he or she has left the home/relationship, can place the child and non-offending parent/adult victim in grave danger.
+Information obtained from the non-offending parent/adult victim or children that may jeopardize the safety of the child or the non-offending parent/adult victim must not be shared with the alleged perpetrator of DV/IPV.
+Information shared such as information about the non-offending/adult victim's whereabouts and/or schedule if they have left the home/relationship can place the child and non-offending parent/adult victim in grave danger.